Skip to content

 • Particulate matter can cause respiratory illnesses and other health problems.

-4. Carbon Monoxide (CO):
+4. Carbon monoxide (CO):

 • A toxic gas produced by incomplete combustion.